AXIS D1110 Video Decoder 4K

 Important

-• Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.
+• Preconfigured and customized settings are saved when you upgrade the device software (provided that the features are available in the new AXIS OS) although this is not guaranteed by Axis Communications AB.

 • Make sure the device remains connected to the power source throughout the upgrade process.